The Coulomb problem in iron based superconductors

 However, a closer inspection reveals a difficulty with this line of reasoning.
 Each momentum space RG theory is tailor-made for a specific subset of FeSC compounds with the same Fermi surface topology, {as such it} does not provide a generic explanation for the robustness of the transition temperature against the appearance and disappearance of electron and hole pockets.
 Even within a family with a fixed Fermi surface topology the critical temperature suffers from unrealistically large variations as the relative carrier concentration in different pockets changes from compound to compound.
 We can illustrate this with the the two-band model.
 Suppose we concentrate on the limit of infinite repulsions where $G_{11} = G_{22} = G_{12} - g = U \rightarrow \infty$.
 While the robust existence of a Cooper instability in RG demonstrates an asymptotic orthogonalization against Coulomb repulsion, the microscopic on-site constraint, Eq.~\eqref{localcons}, is beyond its reach.
 In practice, this is reflected by a strong dependence of the UV value of the coupling constant

 on the relative density of states $\delta = (\rho_1 -\rho_2)/(\rho_1 + \rho_2)$, which leads to exponential suppression of $T_c = D \exp[-1/g_-(0)]$ when $\delta$ is of order unity.
+This strong suppression should be contrasted to the case of phononic BCS theory where, due to retardation, effects~\cite{McMillan1968,BogolyubovShirkov1959}, the effective Coulomb suppression $\mu^*$ is (i) weak and (ii) slowly dependent on UV physics.
 We conclude that RG only partially solves the Coulomb problem, and that search for a generic mechanism for Coulomb-protection is still unfulfilled.